Alcampopiano/OpenQuestion/docs/docs/advanced.md

 - _submissions_: A CSV [media object](https://anvil.works/docs/media) which accumulates submissions
 - _opening_date_: A Python datetime object for an opening date
 - _closing_date_: A Python datetime object for an closing date
-- _thank_you_msg_: A string of Markdown text for the thank you message

 ### Adding a survey
 The following example demonstrates how to programatically add a survey to the Surveys table.